djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 But speaking of what we do know, we can say for sure that:<BR>

 The WHO:s <I>International Agency for Research of Cancer (IARC)</i> classifies chemical compounds based on the known evidence of human carcinogenics, into four classes (<I>carcinogenic, probably carcinogenic, possibly carcinogenic or not classifiable as carcinogenic to humans</i>).<BR><BR>
-Most chemicals fall into the last category, but in the known carcinogenic groups we find several known 3d printer byproducts:<br>
+Most chemicals fall into the last category, but in the known carcinogenic groups we find several known 3d printer byproducts:<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<B>o Benzene</b><BR>
 One of the main fumes from ABS printing.
 3ppm regarded as safe, whereas up to 280 ppm of VOCs are produced ABS printing every hour in a small space.
 Proven to cause different leukemias, and suspected of causing a multitude of other cancers.
 Female workers in a shoe factory exposed to 40ppm for a long time had a hundredfold higher risk of dying from breast cancer, for instance.
 Class 1 carcinogenic.<br><BR>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>o Styrene</B><BR>